analuisadev/analuisadev/README.md

 ### Hello 👋 I'm Ana Luisa!

-I'm student of front-end development and content creator of Instagram
+I'm student of front-end development and content creator of Instagram.

 - 👩‍💻 In love for Front-End and UX Designer
 - 👩‍🎓 Self-taught programming student
 - 🤝 I am looking to collaborate in the creation and development of projects to expand my skills and experience
-- 🐭 I love for rats and Leopard gecko
+- 🐭 I love rats and Leopard gecko
 - 📖 Reader

 <div align="center">